ghoomfrog/silili/README.md

 **In Min Si:**

 - *mum* is opening the mouth and pointing to it.
-- *kalapa* is a backward flat hand moving from the neck to the stomach.
+- *kwam* is a backward flat hand moving from the neck to the stomach.
 - *kapa* is a downward hand holding an invisible ball above the head.
 - *wal* is a backward flat hand moving from the forehead to the chin.
 - *tunku* is sticking the tongue out and pointing to it.